cboender/CanvasDrawingTool/README.md

 Overtime if i remember i'll go ahead and try and clean things up but there is too much I want to all the time htat is unlikely excpet when i come back to this projct.

 Anyway feel free to explore or take ideas for your own use.

+View the current working state of the app. https://cboender.github.io/CanvasDrawingTool/